Use job queues to schedule tasks

-Examples of what can be scheduled using job queue
+Examples of what you can schedule using job queue entries

 You can schedule a report or batch job to run at a specific date and time.
 Scheduled reports and batch jobs are entered in the job queue and processed at the scheduled time, similar to other jobs.
 You choose the Schedule option after you choose the Send to action, and then you enter information such as printer, time and date, recurrence.

-For more information, see Scheduling a Report to Run
+To learn more about scheduling, go to Scheduling a Report to Run

 Schedule synchronization between Business Central and Dataverse

 If you've integrated Business Central with Dataverse, the job queue lets you schedule when to synchronize data.
 Depending on the direction and rules you've defined, the job queue entry can create records in one app to match records in the other.
 A good example is when you register a contact in Dynamics 365 Sales, the job queue entry can set up that contact for you in Business Central.
-For more information, see Scheduling a Synchronization between Business Central and Dynamics 365 Sales.
+To learn more about scheduling, go to Scheduling a Synchronization between Business Central and Dynamics 365 Sales.

-Schedule the posting of sales and purchase orders
+Schedule when to post sales and purchase orders

 You can use job queue entries to schedule business processes to run in the background.
 For example, background tasks are useful when multiple users post sales orders at the same time, but only one order can be processed at a time.
-For more information, see To set up background posting with job queues
+To learn more about background posting, go to To set up background posting with job queues.

 Monitor the job queue with telemetry

-As an administrator, you can use Application Insights to gather and analyze telemetry that you can use to identify problems.
-For more information, see Monitoring and Analyzing Telemetry in the developer and administration content.
+Administrators can use Azure Application Insights to gather and analyze telemetry that helps identify problems.
+To learn more about telemetry, go to Monitoring and Analyzing Telemetry and Analyzing Job Queue Lifecycle Trace Telemetry.